 It took 24 hours to travel from Agra to McLeod Ganj by train and bus, but I made it in one piece and just in time to hear His Holiness the Dalai Lama give a talk at the Tibetan Children's Village the next day.

-I had tried to visit Tibet a few months earlier, while in China, but had to cancel two days from departure when the Chinese government closed the border to foreigners.
+I had tried to visit Tibet a few months earlier in China but had to cancel two days from departure when the Chinese government closed the border to foreigners.

-As a result, it was especially important for me to visit McLeod Ganj, and I ended up enjoying the atmosphere so much I spent three weeks there, which was about half my total time in India.
+As a result, it was vital for me to visit McLeod Ganj, and I ended up enjoying the atmosphere so much I spent three weeks there, which was about half my total time in India.

 If you want to immerse yourself in the practices of Tibetan Buddhism and the culture of Tibet, this is one of the best places to do it.

 I left McLeod Ganj on a 5 am bus to Amritsar to visit The Golden Temple, the most important place of worship for Sikhs.
 The trip took about six hours, but it was worth the effort.